Ravheath/Integrators-for-Attitude-Dynamics-and-Kinematics/README.md

-This repository contains codes to analyse different integration methods for Attitude Dynamics and Kinematics of a rigid body.
+This folder contains main file "main_check.m" which compares the results of integration w.r.t. two frames i.e. orbit and inertial frame.